THE WORKSHOPS of HOWE HILL FARM

 *There will be some flexibility to the course structure based upon the needs and prior skills of the students enrolled.

-Class will meet every Saturday at 1:00pm (Eastern Time) - May 30th, June 6th, and June 13th.
+Class will meet every Saturday at noon (12:00pm Eastern Time) - October 17th, October 24th, and October 31st.
 Each weekly group session will run roughly 2-3 hours, depending on lecture, discussion and critique times.
-One-on-ones with Madeleine will be scheduled on Saturday, June 20th.
-One-on-one sessions are 20-minutes long.
+One-on-ones with Madeleine will be scheduled on Saturday, November 7th.
+One-on-one sessions are 20-minutes long and are optional but encouraged.

 This workshop is designed for photographers of all skill levels who are interested elevating their practice and imagery.
 Sessions will be hosted on Zoom.
 Once you have completed registration we will send you your Zoom login information for the course.
 You do not need to download Zoom to participate on a desktop or laptop computer.
 You do need to download the Zoom app if accessing from a phone or tablet.